 There’s also Egans Greenway, a wonderful spot for nature observation and biking, hiking and running with its grassy trails (about a mile across both sections, whether you go in the north side or the south side of Egans Greenway).
 Free to the public, entrances into the Greenway are located at the Fernandina Recreation Center on Atlantic Avenue (north section with restrooms and parking), two entrances from Jasmine Street (both north and south sections), and behind the Residence Inn on Sadler Road (south section).

-Ride Bicycles on Amelia Island’s Sidewalks and Street Bike Lanes
+Ride Bicycles on Amelia Island’s Street Bike Lanes

-Amelia Island also offers plenty of sidewalks to bike/walk/run plus designated bike lanes on various island streets.
+Besides plenty of sidewalks to walk/run/bike, designated bike lanes area located on various Amelia Island streets.
 Toward the island’s northend, Atlantic Avenue offers sidewalks flanking both sides of the road plus wide roadway shoulders.
 Atlantic Avenue is the main east-west corridor connecting the Atlantic Ocean beaches (from Main Beach Park) to Fernandina’s downtown historic district by the Amelia River and Fernandina Harbor Marina.

 Miles of Amelia Island’s South Fletcher Avenue, the road that runs parallel to the beach, offers sidewalks.
 Plus the Avenue underwent new paving in 2011, when designated bike lanes were added (from Main Beach Park continuing south all the way to First Coast Highway/A1A, passing by Amelia Island Plantation to the south end Nassau Sound bridge).